ryedin/site/_posts/2017-02-02-aws-integration.md

 At Convox we strongly prefer to integrate cloud services together over building and operating custom infrastructure systems.

-With the **AWS Integration**, Convox can acts as a simple and reliable hub to automatically configure AWS to run apps.
+With the **AWS Integration**, Convox can automatically and reliably configure AWS to run your apps..

 The result?
 You can focus solely on building your apps.
 Convox can focus on giving your team simple tools to manage apps.
 AWS can shoulder all the responsibility for keeping those apps running and secure.